chkp-dhouari/SourceGuard/README.md

 > sourceguard-cli -src file

 ### For Docker image scanning:
-#### Note:  Installing Docker is not required for using SOURCEGUARD on your system .
+#### Note:  Installing Docker is not required for using SourceGuard on your system .
 ALL you need is a docker image in a .tar file format.

 > sourceguard-cli -img <docker_image>.tar